 - It is important to use CHG cloths every day while your child is in the hospital.

 - Use cloths on your child’s skin from the neck down.
 Use regular soap or shampoo on the face and head.

-- Your child’s skin might feel sticky or tacky for 1 to 2 minutes after you use CHG wipes.
+- Your child’s skin might feel sticky or tacky for 1 to 2 minutes after using CHG wipes.
 This is caused by a moisturizer in the cloths that helps keep your child’s skin from drying out.
-It might take extra time for the skin to dry in skin folds and creases, such as behind the knees, under the arms, and other areas where skin touches other skin areas.

 - If your child takes a bath or shower, wait one (1) hour before using the CHG cloths.

 - Be sure to throw the cloths in the trash after use.
 They can stain the bed linen and towels.

 How to give your child a bath with CHG cloths

 Use both sides of the cloth.
 Wipe your child’s skin for about 20 seconds per cloth, in a circle or using a back and forth motion.

 - If your child has a central venous line, focus on cleaning the neck area.
 Germs can build up easily here.